MichaelDimmitt/informant-rails/README.markdown

 Default Value: `ENV['INFORMANT_API_KEY']`

-Example Value: dff67d9e61eaa8cf110b3d3f3238a671
+Example Value: `dff67d9e61eaa8cf110b3d3f3238a671`

 This should be set to the API key assigned to you when you provisioned your application.
-You can get this from the Informant web application.
+Heroku will automatically add this to your environment when you provision the addon.
+Otherwise, you can get this from the Informant web application.

 ### exclude_models